heptarch/heptarch.github.io/drafts/tarkovsky.md

 	</div>
 	</figure>

-But the moment of sobriety on the threshold had dulled any hope of a revelation.
+But the moment of sobriety on the threshold had dulled my hopes for a revelation.
 May 1979 is a fallow month in the English version of Tarkovsky's diaries,<label for="sn-4"
        class="margin-toggle sidenote-number">